About the Journal

 Open Access Policy

-The Journal of Neuroeducation (JONED) maintains in its editorial practice rigorous technical and ethical protocols for the publication of papers, and shows special interest in avoiding any malpractice in these matters.
+The Journal of Neuroeducation (JONED) maintains in its editorial practice rigorous technical and ethical protocols for the publication of papers and shows special interest in avoiding any malpractice in these matters.
 In this sense, JONED is governed by the following code of ethics:

 JONED follows the Committee on Publication Ethics (COPE) Code of conduct and best practices guidelines for journal editors.
 In addition, the following aspects are taken into account:

-Editorial decisions are based exclusively on scientific, innovative or disciplinary merit derived from the content of the articles, without discrimination by sex, race, color, ethnic or social origin, genetic characteristics, language, religion or beliefs, political or other opinions, membership in a national minority, property, birth, disability, age, gender or sexual orientation of authors or participants in the studies.
+Editorial decisions are based exclusively on scientific, innovative or disciplinary merit derived from the content of the articles, without discrimination by sex, race, colour, ethnic or social origin, genetic characteristics, language, religion or beliefs, political or other opinions, membership in a national minority, property, birth, disability, age, gender or sexual orientation of authors or participants in the studies.

 All information related to articles submitted for publication in the journal is kept under absolute confidentiality during the submission, review and publication process.
 Anonymity is therefore guaranteed in the documents that make up the double-blind review process.

-The documents sent to JONED must be original and unpublished, although under certain circumstances translations of the same authorship may be accepted from other media, provided that this medium allows it, trough proposal of the Editorial Director Team.
+The documents sent to JONED must be original and unpublished, although under certain circumstances translations of the same authorship may be accepted from other media, provided that this medium allows it, through the proposal of the Editorial Director Team.
 Works may not contain any type of plagiarism, either partial or total.
 JONED verifies the absence of plagiarism of all submissions through the URKUND platform.

 In the corresponding sections of the article, there must be a record (i) of any type of funding, whether from agencies or projects, under which the published study has been carried out; (ii) of the committees or ethical responsibilities under which the research has been carried out; and (iii) of any possible conflicts of interest.